cjavad/dtu-02158-concurrent-programming/MandatoryAssigment1/REPORT.md

 concurrently.
 To do this we split up the input range into `n` equally sized sub ranges, where `n` is the number of tasks.
 Each range overlaps the start of the next by exactly `p - 1` characters where `p` is the length of the pattern.
-If not for this overlap, the last `p - 1` possible occurences pattern in each range would be ignored.
+If not for this overlap, the last `p - 1` possible occurences of the pattern in each range would be ignored.

 The number of occurences of `xxxx` found in `xtest.txt` is 2605 for all number of tasts in the range of `0..16` as expected.